Wishing Well (Free song)

 "Wishing Well" is a song by the English rock band Free.
 It was released in December 1972 as a single and entered the UK Singles Chart on 13 January 1973, reaching number 7.
-The single was re-released in 1985 and reached number 96 in the UK Singles Chart.
+The single was re-released in remixed form in 1985 and reached number 96 in the UK Singles Chart.
 The song is featured on the band's sixth and final studio album, Heartbreaker.
 It was their final hit single before the group disbanded in 1973, with Paul Rodgers and Simon Kirke going on to form Bad Company.